JanssenProject/jans/docs/cedarling/patterns/annotation-response-shaping.md

 Answering with `Deny` in all the awkward cases pushes people toward CSV exports and shared logins.
 Answering with an unrestricted `Allow` gives away more than the request needed.
-What the system actually wants to say is "allowed, in this shape": these columns masked, this many rows, watermarked on the way out.
+What the system needs to say is "allowed, in this shape": these columns masked, this many rows, watermarked on the way out.

 Cedar decides *whether*.
 The annotations carry *in what shape*, and the application enforces it.

 ## Obligations, Not Hints

-The earlier patterns use annotations as hints on a denial.
-Something the user can act on, and the worst case of ignoring one is a poor experience.
+The earlier patterns use annotations as hints on a denial, something the user can act on, where the worst case of ignoring one is a poor experience.
 This pattern is different.
 A `@mask("national_id")` on a `permit` is an obligation: if the application ignores it, the data goes out unmasked and the policy that looked like a control did nothing.